LeKwee/Mask_Detection/README.md

 # Mask Detection
-This is a mask detector deployed as a telegram bot.
+This is a mask detector deployed as a telegram bot using heroku.

 It classifies human faces in an image into either:
 - mask